 Description:

 Since I started to dress myself, I always loved picking out shoes above all other articles of clothing.
 As I grew, I developed a real passion for fashion.
-I loved finding the most unique sneakers in magazines and cutting them out so one day when I could afford them, I remembered which ones I liked.
+I loved finding the most unique sneakers in magazines and cutting them out so one day, when I could afford them, I remembered which ones I liked.
 There were some though that I liked but were just not quite right.
-I would buy bland, or on sale versions of the shoes I liked then paint them to what I thought was perfect.
+I would buy bland, or on-sale versions of the shoes I liked then paint them to what I thought was perfect.
 I started to make my own designs and learned about how various paints and glues work on different materials.
 Working with different materials and techniques taught me how to work procedurally.
-To achieve the desired product I learned that once must consider the intricacies of each step and execute them in a fashion that leaves as little as possible to chance.
+To achieve the desired product I learned that I must consider the intricacies of each step and execute them in a fashion that leaves as little as possible to chance.

 AMCAS Work and Activities Example #37